IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The archiver step uses the configuration information discussed above including the :ArchiverClassName setting.
 The workflow step definition should include the set of properties defined in \:ArchiverSettings in the workflow definition.

 To active this workflow, one must first install a workflow using the archiver step.
-A simple workflow that invokes the archiver step configured to submit to DuraCloud as its only action is included in the Dataverse software at /scripts/api/data/workflows/internal-archiver-workflow.json.
+A simple workflow that invokes the archiver step configured to submit to DuraCloud as its only action is included in the Dataverse Software at /scripts/api/data/workflows/internal-archiver-workflow.json.

 Using the Workflow Native API (see the :doc:`/api/native-api` guide) this workflow can be installed using: